Make your artificial intelligence systems comply with the Privacy Act 2020 before the Privacy Commissioner asks questions you cannot answer

 Financial services organisations

 Using AI for credit decisions, fraud detection, or customer service?
-FMA and RBNZ expect you to manage privacy risks under existing obligations.
-Privacy Act compliance is foundational.
+The FMA and RBNZ expect you to manage privacy risks under existing obligations.
+Privacy Act 2020 compliance is foundational for any financial services organisation deploying AI in New Zealand, from major banks through to fintech businesses and insurance providers.

 Healthcare providers